Chapter 7 : Back to School

 At that moment, the Professor opened the door to the Dungeon and strode to the front.
 He greeted us as he passed, paying particular enthusiasm to Harry and Blaise.
 The four of us sat at a table, the Ravenclaws occupied their own and that left Potter's crew with the Hufflepuff boy.
 The atmosphere of the classroom was rather odd; the room was full of vapors and strange, sickly-sweet smells.
 Next to our table there was a cauldron of some bubbling colorless liquid.

 "Now then, now then, now then..."
 Slughorn launched into directions.
 Take out this, take out that.

 "Sir?" said Harry.

 "Sir?"
-Nott mimicked in a higher-pitch, earning a round of giggles from our table.
+Nott mimicked in a higher-pitch, earning a giggle from me and a scoff from Draco and Blaise.